DurthVadr/Cs452_project/html_reports/nba_prediction_report.md

 ## Executive Summary

 This report presents the results of a comprehensive analysis of NBA games from the 2018-2019 season.
 The project aimed to develop predictive models for NBA game outcomes, with a particular focus on improving upon the baseline ELO rating system and identifying factors that contribute to upsets.
-The best model achieved an accuracy of 66.3%, which represents an improvement of -1.2% over the baseline ELO model.
+The best model achieved an accuracy of 65.9%, which represents an improvement of -1.6% over the baseline ELO model.

 ## Model Performance

 ![Model Accuracy Comparison](images/model_accuracy_comparison.png)

 The above chart shows the performance of different models on the test dataset.
-The best performing model was Gradient Boosting with an accuracy of 66.26%.
+The best performing model was Logistic Regression with an accuracy of 65.85%.

 ### Comparison with ELO Rating System

 ![ELO vs Model Comparison](images/elo_vs_model_comparison.png)

 The best model outperformed the ELO rating system, particularly in predicting upset games where the underdog team wins.
-For upset games, the model achieved 2.4% accuracy compared to the ELO system's 31.0%.
+For upset games, the model achieved 0.0% accuracy compared to the ELO system's 31.0%.

 ### Performance by Game Characteristics